AlmasMametanov/Pizzeria/README.md

 and in point 4 gave a different name in the 'Database' field, then in the ConnectionPool.properties file in the src/main/resources folder, you need to correct the 'db.url' under the new name.
-6. You can start the project.
+6. You can Run the project.